 - All sheet metal, roof height, firewalls, floor pans, and body mounts must remain in stock location and dimensions.

 Chassis and Suspension

 - Aftermarket stock mount springs are okay.
 No composite leaf springs.
 Rear springs must fit in stock location and buckets.
+Rear coil spring bucket spacers ok, must be same height.
+Leaf springs may run longer or shorter shackles than stock, must be the same length, non-adjustable.
 Ride height 5”.
 One shock per wheel.
 Shocks must be in factory stock location only.
 No coil over.

 - Car must sit level with a minimum height of 5” of clearance from frame to ground, as this will be checked on a regular basis.